Instant Pot Lemon Pepper Orzo with Chicken Thighs

 Check out my other recipe where I’ve used orzo: One-Pot Orzo Pasta with Italian Sausage and Kale.
 That one is made on the stove-top and is creamy and cheesy and also super easy to make.

-The chicken thighs are golden-brown on both sides after being seared in a butter and olive oil mixture.
+In the Instant Pot, sear the chicken thighs in a butter and olive oil mixture until they are golden-brown on both sides.
 It will help seal in juices and improve the flavour of the chicken.

-Another tip: It’s much easier to zest then squeeze the juice out of the lemon.
-I used a microplane grater/zester to zest the yellow peel off the fruit before using using a mini citrus juicer to get as much juice as I can out of the lemon.
+Another tip: It’s much easier to zest first before squeezing the juice out of the lemon.
+I use a microplane grater/zester to zest the yellow peel off the fruit before using a mini citrus juicer to get as much juice as I can out of the lemon.

 - You can also use the smallest sized hole on a box grater or a vegetable peeler to peel the yellow skin and then finely chop the skin into tiny pieces using a sharp knife.